LeeT27/scatterV/README.md

 - Program Counter (PC)
   - Inputs: clk, rst, pc_next
   - Outputs: pc_out
-  - Holds pointer to current instruction address and increments by 4 every rising clock edge or branches/jumps based on control signals
+  - Holds pointer to current instruction address and increments by 4 on every rising clock edge, or branches/jumps to a different target based on control signals
 - Instruction Memory
-  - Inputs: PC
+  - Inputs: pc_out
   - Outputs: instruction
   - Takes current PC and outputs the 32-bit instruction at that address
 - Control Unit
-  - Inputs: instruction
+  - Inputs: opcode
   - Outputs: alu_op, alu_src, mem_read, mem_write, reg_write, mem_to_reg, branch
   - Decodes opcode of instruction and generates the control signals that correspond with the proper instruction
 - Data Memory
-  - Inputs: clk, rst, pc_next
+  - Inputs: alu_result, write_data, mem_read, mem_write
-  - Outputs: pc_out
+  - Outputs: read_data
   - Stores program data.
 Reads data during load instructions and writes data during store instructions
 - Register File
-  - Inputs: read1, read2, write
+  - Inputs: clk, rs1_addr, rs2_addr, rd_addr, rd_data, reg_write
-  - Outputs: pc_out
+  - Outputs: rs1_data, rs2_data
-  - d
+  - The register file contains 32 general purpose registers to store values for source and destination registers.
+There are two read ports to access source registers and a write port to update a destination register if reg_write is enabled
 - ALU
-  - Inputs: alu_op, a, b
+  - Inputs: alu_op, operand1, operand2
-  - Outputs: result, zero_flag
+  - Outputs: alu_result, zero_flag
   - The ALU takes two operands and performs an arithmetic or logical operation, decided by alu_op, and outputs a result along with a zero flag used for branch decisions
 - Immediate Generator
   - Inputs: instruction
   - Outputs: immediate_out
-  - The immediate generator extracts immediate values from instructions and outputs that value so it can be used for calculations
+  - The immediate generator extracts immediate values from instructions and outputs that value so it can be used for calculations.
+Different instruction types pick different ranges of bits from the instruction, so the module selects the correct logics accordingly

 Here is a diagram of the processor: